-I’ve been divorced for about a year now, and struggle with loneliness.
+I’ve been divorced for about a year now due to family-related disputes, and struggle with loneliness.
+But, the best decision I made was hiring the best lawyers in town.
+If you also was to hire the best divorce lawyers, click here.
 I miss the friends we shared as a couple, but I’m just not comfortable socializing with couples anymore.
 I’m 56, and it feels awkward to try to make friends at my age.
 Any advice for me?

 Answer from Gwenn:

 It’s unfortunate, but what you are experiencing often happens in the aftermath of a separation or divorce, especially if it was acrimonious.
+Divorce procedures can be made easier with the help of divorce service in Nashville, but the life after it is wholly dependent on you.
 Friends’ loyalties can be split and, just as you feel uncomfortable relating to your former “couple” friends, some couples feel uncomfortable relating to a now-single friend.

 So how do you meet new people and cultivate friendships as an adult?
 Here are a few tips:

 First, be your own best friend.
 Taking care of yourself matters.
 Loving yourself shows.
 The better you feel about yourself, the better friends you’ll attract.
 Positive people appreciate and gravitate to other healthy, positive people.